LynnsBaraka/recommendation-system/README.md

+# Smart Retail Solutions Limited
 ![image](https://github.com/LynnsBaraka/recommendation-system/assets/143871178/731a2324-fef0-4372-b054-251a0d6f2545)

-Problem statement
+## Problem statement
 A retail company aims to improve customer engagement and increase sales by implementing a Customer Segmentation & Recommendation System using Machine Learning (ML) techniques.
 The company wants to divide its customer base into distinct segments based on their purchasing behavior and preferences.
 Additionally, they want to develop a recommendation system that provides personalized product recommendations to customers within each segment.

-Objectives
+## Objectives

-    Segment customers into meaningful groups based on their purchasing behavior, and other relevant factors.
+* Segment customers into meaningful groups based on their purchasing behavior, and other relevant factors.
-    Develop a recommendation system that suggests products tailored to the preferences and interests of each customer segment.
+* Develop a recommendation system that suggests products tailored to the preferences and interests of each customer segment.
-    Enhance customer experience and increase sales by providing targeted and personalized recommendations.
+* Enhance customer experience and increase sales by providing targeted and personalized recommendations.
-    Evaluate the performance of the segmentation and recommendation system through metrics such as customer engagement, conversion rates, and revenue growth.
+* Evaluate the performance of the segmentation and recommendation system through metrics such as customer engagement, conversion rates, and revenue growth.

 By addressing this business problem, the retail company can leverage machine learning technology to segment its customer base, deliver personalized recommendations, and drive business growth through enhanced customer engagement and sales.

-Data Usage Strategy:
+## Data Usage Strategy:
 Through extensive analysis we were able to answer the following research questions:
- What are the key factors influencing customer purchasing behavior and preferences?
+* What are the key factors influencing customer purchasing behavior and preferences?
- How can customer segmentation techniques (clustering algorithms) effecƟvely divide the customer base into distinct segments?
+* How can customer segmentation techniques (clustering algorithms) effecƟvely divide the customer base into distinct segments?
- What are the characteristics and preferences of each customer segment, and how do they differ?
+* What are the characteristics and preferences of each customer segment, and how do they differ?
- How can content-based filtering recommendaƟons be integrated to provide more accurate and diverse recommendations to a customer based on their segment?
+* How can content-based filtering recommendaƟons be integrated to provide more accurate and diverse recommendations to a customer based on their segment?
- How can the recommendation system address the cold start problem for new users or items with limited interacƟon history?
+* How can the recommendation system address the cold start problem for new users or items with limited interacƟon history?

-Procedure Overview:
+## Procedure Overview:
- Data Preparation:
+### Data Preparation:
 Clean and preprocess the data, handling missing values, outliers, and inconsistencies.
- Customer Segmentation:
+### Customer Segmentation:
 Utilize K-means clustering algorithms to segment customers based on their purchasing behavior and preferences.
 Evaluate the clustering algorithms and determine the opƟmal number of segments using metrics such as silhoueƩe score or within-cluster sum of squares.
- Recommendation System:
+### Recommendation System:
 Develop a recommendation system that generates personalized product recommendations for each customer segment.
 Implement content-based filtering to suggest products tailored to individual preferences within each segment.
- Model Evaluation:
+### Model Evaluation:
 Use evaluation metrics and techniques to assess the effectiveness, relevance, and impact of your recommendation system in providing personalized and engaging recommendations to users.

-Expectations of the Project
+## Expectations of the Project
 1. Improved Customer Engagement: The project aims to enhance customer engagement by providing personalized recommendations tailored to the preferences and interests of individual customers.